Melisius/Quantum_Notes/notes/programs.rst

 The setting IOp(6/50=1) specifies that the ESP should be printed in a format accepted by Antechamber.
 The printed ESP is the ".gesp" file.
 Before doing an ESP calculation it is advised to do a geometry optimization with HF/6-31G*.
+If metal sites are present B3LYP/6-31G* should be used instead.
 For ESP calculations other useful settings are:

 IOp(6/41=N), sets the number of layers for which the ESP is calculated.